 What is the treatment for infections in cats?

 This, of course, depends on the type of infection and the location.

 Antibiotics are used to treat bacterial infections, they can not treat viral infections, however.
 In some cases, your veterinarian will perform a bacterial culture to determine the exact type of bacteria involved, and then prescribe the appropriate antibiotic to treat that particular strain.
-Different antibiotics work on different bacteria.
+Different antibiotics work for different bacteria.

 Can cats infect humans?

 Yes, in some cases cats can transmit the disease to humans.
-This is known as "zoonoses".
+This is known as zoonoses.
 Cat bites have an extremely high rate of infections.
 Other common causes of infection between cats and human include ringworm, toxoplasmosis (which is extremely dangerous if a woman becomes infected during pregnancy) and cat scratch disease.